 \section{Introduction}

-Inspired by recent progress in unsupervised and self-supervised representation learning in visual and language domains \cite{chen2020simple}, graph representation learning (GRL) has led to significant performance improvements in tasks such as node classification \cite{xiao2024efficient,NEURIPS2023_3430bcc3} and graph classification \cite{graphcl,NEURIPS2023_d6dc15cc} across a wide spectrum of domains ranging from social science \cite{xiao2024efficient} to molecular biology \cite{NEURIPS2023_d6dc15cc}.
-In particular, contrastive learning has emerged as a dominant technique for GRL, in which two augmentations are generated for each graph with the objective of generating similar representations for augmentations of the same graph but maximally discriminative representations for augmentations of different graphs.
-A determining factor in the performance of GRL methods is the use of an effective graph augmentation strategy.
-Analogous to image data augmentation \cite{chen2020simple,he2020momentum}, an ideal pair of graph augmentations should concurrently be able to (1) inherit the semantics of their original graph; and (2) present sufficient variance from each other~\cite{tian2020makes,xu2021infogcl,suresh2021adversarial,yin2022autogcl,you2022bringing}.
+Inspired by recent progress in self-supervised representation learning in vision and language domains \cite{chen2020simple}, contrastive learning has emerged as a predominant technique for graph representation learning (GRL).
+Typically, two augmentations are generated for each graph with the objective of learning similar representations for augmentations of the same graph but discriminative representations for augmentations of different graphs.
+The success of self-supervised GRL is grounded in an effective augmentation strategy.
+Analogous to image data augmentation \cite{he2020momentum}, an ideal pair of graph augmentations should concurrently be able to (1) inherit the semantics -- which may be represented by signature subgraphs pertinent to the classification -- of their original graph; and (2) present sufficient variance from each other~\cite{yin2022autogcl}.

-However, most of the existing works~\cite{suresh2021adversarial,yin2022autogcl,you2022bringing} only focus on structural perturbations that can introduce variance to the augmented graphs but largely neglect the need for preserving semantics.
-For example, in graph contrastive learning (GraphCL) \cite{graphcl} and JOAO \cite{you2021graph}, an augmented graph is typically generated by perturbing its original graph through random edge dropping, node dropping, feature masking, and subgraph extraction.
-The inherent randomness in these perturbations inevitably induces substantial alterations of some important (sub-)graph structures or features that could result in considerable loss of semantics, which in turn, may lead to significant performance drops in downstream tasks.
+However, most existing works only focus on structural perturbations that add variance to the augmented graphs but largely neglect the need for preserving semantics.
+For example, in graph contrastive learning (GraphCL) \cite{graphcl} and JOAO \cite{you2021graph}, an augmented graph is typically generated by perturbing its original graph through random node/edge dropping, feature masking, and subgraph extraction.
+The randomness in these perturbations inevitably induces substantial alterations to some important (sub-)graph structures or features that may result in a considerable loss of semantics, which in turn, may lead to significant performance drops in downstream tasks.